OBITUARY-Moi, Kenyan strongman who presided over rampant graft, dies

 SCANDALS AND POLITICS Born a cattle herder's son in a village 200 km (125 miles) northwest of Nairobi in 1924, Moi was a headmaster before entering politics in the 1950s.

-He succeeded in keeping Kenya relatively stable compared to many of its troubled neighbors, worked for regional peace and eventually introduced political pluralism.
-But he floundered badly on the economy, failing to tackle deepening poverty and rampant graft.
+He succeeded in keeping Kenya relatively stable compared to many of its troubled neighbors, working for regional peace, and eventually, he introduced political pluralism.
+But he floundered badly on the economy as poverty deepened and corruption flourished.
+A 2004 report by corporate investigations firm group Kroll accused Moi and his inner circle of stealing $2 billion of state funds - an accusation dismissed at the time by the government.

 One major scandal on his watch, "Anglo Leasing", began in the 1990s and involved state contracts worth hundreds of millions of dollars being awarded to non-existent firms.
-Another scam, "Goldenberg," led to the loss of at least $1 billion from the central bank money via compensation payments for bogus gold and diamond exports.
+Another scam, "Goldenberg", led to the loss of at least $1 billion from the central bank via compensation payments for bogus gold and diamond exports.
 The economy nosedived in the late 1990s as tea and coffee prices slid.
-Donors froze lending, citing graft concerns.
+Donors froze lending, citing concerns about corruption.
 Crumbling infrastructure scared off investors.

-Moi pulled the strings of Kenya's tribal politics throughout his rule, despite having an uncharismatic presence, and was often underestimated by less canny opponents.
-He belonged to the small Kalenjin tribe but kept control through links to other small tribes, exploiting their fear of domination by large communities such as Kikuyus and Luos.
+Moi pulled the strings of Kenya's tribal politics throughout his time in power, despite having an uncharismatic presence often underestimated by less canny opponents.
+He belonged to the small Kalenjin tribe but kept control through links to other small tribes, exploiting their fear of domination by large communities such as the Kikuyus and Luos.

-He resented the Kikuyus' attempts to block his appointment as president when Kenyatta died and made scores of prominent business and political appointments from his ethnic group.
+He resented the Kikuyus' attempts to block his appointment as president when independence leader Kenyatta died and he made scores of prominent business and political appointments from his ethnic group.
 SING LIKE A PARROT

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)